churstel/cleaning-data/README.md

 ## Prerequisities
 Perform the download and unzip of the data from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-Set your working directory onto the directory maned « UCI HAR Dataset » by using command
+Set your working directory onto the directory named __UCI HAR Dataset__ by using command :
 ```
 setwd("YOURPATH")
 ```